Russell Proud

 What we’ve undertaken here shows us that:

-- Combining lexical and a machine learning model yields comparative results to that of the pure lexical when using a static judgment set
+- Combining lexical and a machine learning model yields comparative results to those of the pure lexical when using a static judgment set

 - ELSER is simple to deploy and yields better results when combined with Lexical, but has its limitations for our use case